extraintelligen/mcp-example-go-code/README.md

 # mcp-example-go-code

+**this is just a demo code for running Go code in MCP (Model Context Protocol) way. and it has the risk of running arbitrary code, so please use it with caution.**

 a simple MCP server demo code for running go code in MCP way

 the go code is passed to the MCP server, which then executes it and returns the result.